JAmcevoy/RPSLS/README.md

 ### Content

 - Because of the origin of this game names, rules, and catchphrases were all taken from the TV show The Big Bang Theory.
+- All Icons were taken from [Font Awesome](https://fontawesome.com/)